FPGAwars/iceMeasure/README.md

-# iceMeassure
+# iceMeasure
-Icestudio collection for meassuring cycles and time in your circuits, very easily
+Icestudio collection for measuring cycles and time in your circuits, very easily